Tanker ships, commonly known as “tankers” in the maritime world, are special kinds of vessels designed to carry liquid cargo in bulk.

 Since tanker ships carry dangerous liquids, there are emergency showers installed on deck to wash them off.

-These showers provide first aid relief whenever a crew gets in contact with chemicals anywhere on his body.
+These showers provide first aid relief whenever a crew member comes in contact with chemicals anywhere on his body while on duty.

-Also installed together with the shower is an eyewash built for chemicals splashed in the eye.
+Also installed together with the shower is an eyewash used for chemicals splashed in the eye.

 33. Emergency Stop of Cargo Pumps

-Crazy things sometimes happen on board that we immediately want to stop the cargo operation.
+Crazy things sometimes happen on board and we immediately want to stop the cargo operation.
 If this happens, emergency stops come in handy.

-These are push buttons installed on catwalks of tanker ships that is used in case of emergency like oil spill, leakages or overflowing
+These are push buttons installed on catwalks of tanker ships that are used in case of emergency like an oil spill, leakages, overflowing, fire, or any other emergency.

-There are also emergency stop inside the CCR.
+There are also emergency stops inside the CCR.

 34. Retention Tank

-Tanker ships carry cargoes which can be harmful to the environment like oil and other chemicals.
-Retention tank is a small tank used to dispose dirty water so it doesn’t get thrown to sea.
+Tanker ships carry cargoes that can be harmful to the environment like oil and other chemicals.
+A retention tank is a small tank used to dispose of dirty water so it doesn’t get thrown to sea.